Single nucleotide variants (SNVs) and phasing

 Assigning a variant to the maternal or paternal chromosome is important for understanding inheritance patterns, mosaicism, and parental origin of de novo mutations, for example.
 To directly resolve the haplotype of two heterozygous SNPs, they both need to be present within the same sequencing read.
 This is inherently challenging with short sequencing reads.
 Nanopore long reads provide sequence context and enhance the phasing of variants (Figure 1).

 Nanopore sequencing enables genome-wide variant calling with high precision and recall

 Traditional short-read-based methods for SNV calling require PCR, which can introduce bias, and prevents investigation into genomic regions that are not amenable to amplification.
-With Oxford Nanopore, native DNA strands can be sequenced, negating the requirement for PCR; this enables greater breadth of genome coverage for SNV calling, as well as access to methylation information from the same sequencing run as standard.
+With Oxford Nanopore, native DNA strands can be sequenced, negating the requirement for PCR; this enables greater breadth of genome coverage for SNV calling and unambiguous mapping in repetitive regions, as well as access to methylation information from the same sequencing run as standard.

-High precision and recall of genomic variants can be obtained from nanopore sequence data.
-Table 1 displays the latest Oxford Nanopore benchmarking metrics for SNP and indel calling in the human genome, and recommended tools to achieve similar values.
+Genomic variants can be characterised with high accuracy using nanopore sequencing data.
+This is summarised by F1 score, the harmonic mean of precision and recall, in Figure 2, where we display the latest Oxford Nanopore benchmarking metrics for SNP and indel calling in the human genome.
 The development and optimisation of variant calling tools is a very active area of research.
 Different bioinformatics tools for SNP calling show variation in performance, and therefore it is important to optimise filtering parameters of the analysis workflow to achieve the best sensitivity and specificity.

 How can I call and phase SNVs/SNPs with nanopore sequencing?